fpjohnston/TECO-64/doc/insert.md

 the current command string causes unpredictible results to occur and should be avoided.

-As explained in (TBD), certain characters are filtered out by the operating system and/or may perform special functions, and some characters are immediate action commands and have special effect.
+As explained [here](action.md), certain characters are filtered out by the operating system and/or may perform special functions, and some characters are immediate action commands and have special effect.
 If you want to insert such characters into the edit buffer, use the *n*I\` command described in the following